ashejim/C769/_sources/task1.md

 1. *Relation* to your degree emphasis.
 2. A *specific* client and problem (you can fabricate a client whose problem needs your chosen solution.)
-3. The implementation of a [hard IT deliverable](task1:faq:hard) solving that problem.
+3. The implementation of a [hard [IT deliverable](task1:faq:hard) that help solves that problem.

 ```{margin} What is hard IT deliverable?
 A  *hard IT deliverable* is a physical or digital technological improvement to the client's environment.
 Examples include any hardware or software installation or updates. *Soft deliverables*, e.g., training, policies, evaluation, etc., can (and often should) be included but cannot meet the requirements alone.